-Once you have calculated the maximum speed, you can substitute this value into the time and distance formulas in table R9.1 on page 102 to calculate time spent and distance traveled while accelerating and decelerating.
+Once you have calculated the maximum speed, you can substitute this value into the time and distance formulas in table R8.1 to calculate time spent and distance traveled while accelerating and decelerating.

 Total Time Equations

 For Trapezoidal Profiles you must first determine the number of counts that you are running at the Programmed Speed.
 This value, (D_P below), is equal to your D_A and D_D values subtracted from your total travel.
 You can then calculate your total profile time, (T_T below), from the second equation.